menu

 Not only is Waco a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a decent-sized population of people who are young, single, educated, and upwardly-mobile.
 This makes it a good choice for other relocating single professionals.
 Here, these young singles will find many others like themselves, with opportunities for friendships, socializing, romance, and fun.

-The overall education level of Waco is somewhat higher than in the average US city of 21.84%: 26.81% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Waco is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.95% of adults 25 and older in the city have at least a bachelor's degree.

 The most common language spoken in Waco is English.
 Other important languages spoken here include Spanish and Chinese.